Subscribe Now

 UDG’s accounting manoeuvres

-OVER THE past 16 years, Liam Fitzgerald dramatically transformed United Drug from being the biggest Irish wholesale drug and distribution company supplying most hospitals and 60% of Irish retail pharmacies...
+OVER THE past 16 years, Liam Fitzgerald dramatically transformed United Drug from being the biggest Irish wholesale drug and distribution company supplying most hospitals...
 Read more »

 DCC shareholders sitting pretty but party is now over

-TOMMY BREEN’S €270m acquisition of Esso’s retail petrol network in Norway last month and, even more so, last week’s decision to sell off DCC’s environmental division contradicts the group’s so-called...
+TOMMY BREEN’S €270m acquisition of Esso’s retail petrol network in Norway last month and, even more so, last week’s decision to sell off DCC’s...
 Read more »

 Jerry Carey’s pals in China